Academic Integrity and Classroom Conduct

 - submitting the same work in more than one class without the authorization of the instructors.

-- If a student has been dishonest in any way in completing an academic assignment, the student typically receives a failing grade in the exercise and a Report of Academic Dishonesty is submitted to the Office of the Provost (via Faculty Central).
+- If a student has been dishonest in any way in completing an academic assignment, the student typically receives a failing grade in the exercise and a Report of Academic Dishonesty is submitted electronically to the relevant school/college dean (via Faculty Central).

 - The above is understood to be a minimal degree of discipline.
 A faculty member may, if he or she has announced the policy, give the student an F in the course for any type of academic dishonesty.